Viewing the 1878 Solar Eclipse in North Texas

 by Paula Bosse

 Today there will be a solar eclipse, best viewed in Chile and Argentina.
 On July 29, 1878, there was also a solar eclipse — that one was fully visible in the United States, and the best place to observe it in Texas was Fort Worth.
 As seen in the photo above, interest in the event was high.
 A party of academics from Harvard and other institutions set up on the property of S. W. Lomax of Fort Worth.
 They were joined by Alfred Freeman, a photographer from Dallas who was a successful portrait photographer and who also sold his photographs of special events (such as this one of a 4th of July parade and this one of a Mardi Gras parade in Dallas) — he no doubt sold reproductions of his eclipse photos taken on July 29th.
-(He is not identified in this photo, but the man on the far left may be him.
+(He is not identified in this photo, but he may the second man from the right.
 Freeman is a pretty interesting person, and I hope to write about him soon.)

 Here are a few magnified details.